WhatsApp Business API 2026: 5 Major Changes You Should Know

 - Must track response rate

-- Not relevant, stay safe
+- Not affected — you’re safe

 Recommendation for building a bot now

-- Send only to relevant segments
+- Send only to relevant segments of your list

 Change 5: LLM costs dropped 40-60%